What to Do in Paris in 7 Days

 Looking to spend a week in Paris?
 We can help!
-Check out our Paris itinerary for the best recommendations and tips on how to see the best of Paris in 7 days.
-This one-week in Paris itinerary is perfect for first-time visitors as it covers the key tourist attractions in Paris, plus a day trip.
+Check out our Paris itinerary 7 days for the best recommendations and tips on how to see the best of Paris in a week.
+This Paris 7-day itinerary is perfect for first-time visitors as it covers the key tourist attractions in Paris, plus a day trip.

 Paris can be really daunting because there is literally so much to see and do.
 Sometimes this can be overwhelming, so it is good to have a plan.
-These are our recommendations for things to do for 7 days in Paris.
+These are our recommendations on what to do with 7 days in Paris.

-Paris 7 day Itinerary – Our Proposal for Paris in One Week
+Paris 7-day Itinerary – Our Proposal for a Week in Paris

-- Day 1 in Paris – Ile de la Cité and the Marais
+- Day 1 in Paris – Ile de la Cité and Le Marais

 - Day 2 in Paris – Louvre Museum and the Historical Axis of Paris